equalsraf/miniservo/README.md

 - mozjs bindings fail to build with a python 'SyntaxError', this means mozjs is using the wrong python version (it assumes python is python2)
 - servo won't build against libressl 2.5.5, there is an open issue upstrea, you can work around it by updating the openssl crate version in Cargo.lock
+- replacing git crates can be tricky, check https://github.com/servo/servo/blob/master/docs/HACKING_QUICKSTART.md#working-on-a-crate for the `mach cargo pkgid` command to get the correct id for the Cargo.toml replace entry